sourcey/libsourcey/README.md

 ### ICE
 _dependencies:_ libuv
-The ICE module is a complete implementation of <a href="http://tools.ietf.org/html/rfc5245">RFC 5245</a> (Interactive Connectivity Establishment) based on LibSourcey architecture.
+The ICE module is a complete implementation of [RFC 5245 (Interactive Connectivity Establishment)](http://tools.ietf.org/html/rfc5245) based on LibSourcey architecture.
 ICE is a protocol for Network Address Translator (NAT) Traversal for Offer/Answer protocols.
 This module is currently not open source.
 Please contact us if you are interested in using it.